ConanMcGinley/conanmcginley.github.io/README.md

 Currently, the app runs entirely on the client-side, but eventually, will be updated from a server.

-(this README was edited with https://stackedit.io/editor#)
+(https://gist.github.com/fvcproductions/1bfc2d4aecb01a834b46     USE THIS LINK AS REFENCE FOR ADDING ONTO THIS README) (this README was edited with https://stackedit.io/editor#)